gretazas/alphaSchooler/README.md

     - LOGIN_URL = '/accounts/login/'<br>
     - LOGIN_REDIRECT_URL = '/'<br>

+- Log in as admin.
+Get success toast “Successfully signed in as admin.”

 - After finalising the Django allauth installation I manually went to the accounts login page and tested the authentication by redirecting a successfull login to a "success" url.

+- Log in and check if the greetings changed.

 - When template created, I would manually test that they are working and displaying as intended.

+- Sort by… check diff sorting.

 - After products.html view was created I manually tested if the context, containing products and their attributes were displaying as expected, confirming that the views, URL's and and templates are all working as planned.

+- Go to the pencils category in index.html select pencil, go to product_detail.html add the product to the bag and check for success toast if softness is mentioned.

+- Change softness and increase quantity, check if all are visible in the success toast.

+- Go to copies/diaries and select one of the products, select the size, and again check the functionality.

+- Same check-in stationery category, bags, and other categories.

 - Creating the product detail tamplate- manually tested that all links to individual products and product images worked and that the shop now button worked as intended.
 All worked as expected.